healthykitchen101/healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003.md

 Noise Level: 71.5 dB

-During boiling, the Comfee’s noise level peaked at 71.5 dB while reaching a rolling simmer, which was lower than the [CDC](https://www.cdc.gov/nceh/hearing_loss/what_noises_cause_hearing_loss.html#:~:text=The%20U.S.%20Environmental%20Protection%20Agency,prevent%20noise%2Dinduced%20hearing%20loss.)\-recommended 80 dB.
+During boiling, the Comfee’s noise level peaked at 71.5 dB while reaching a rolling simmer.
+This is very safe considering the CDC recommended 80 dB safe exposure level for a period of 2 hours.
 This result showed that the kettle was very quiet while boiling and earned the kettle an 8.9/10.

 ### Keep Warm